 You're likely seeing a standard warning about programs which have not been downloaded by millions of people.
 The Avoyd executables are virus checked and signed with our company Enkisoftware Limited's digital certificate.
 The certificates are delivered by an independent provider: Sectigo.

 What you can do to check the file you downloaded is safe to open or execute:

-Show more options) and select
+Show more options.

 Scan with Microsoft Defender.

 Issuer Statementfor more information from the Sectigo website

 In increasing level of detail, you'll find:

 We may add these features in the future.
 Some of them have possible alternatives.

 .obj.
 Assemble them in a third party tool like MagicaVoxel or Blender.